IBM/ignition/docs/user-guide/framework/bootstrap-components/infrastructure.md

         :param str request_id: identifier of the request to check
         :param dict deployment_location: the location the infrastructure was deployed to
         :return: an ignition.model.infrastructure.InfrastructureTask instance describing the status

+        :raises:
+            ignition.service.infrastructure.InfrastructureNotFoundError: if no infrastructure with the given infrastructure_id exists ignition.service.infrastructure.InfrastructureRequestNotFoundError: if no request with the given request_id exists ignition.service.infrastructure.UnreachableDeploymentLocationError: the Deployment Location cannot be reached ignition.service.infrastructure.TemporaryInfrastructureError: there is an issue handling this request at this time, an attempt should be made again at a later time ignition.service.infrastructure.InfrastructureError: there was an error handling this request
         """
         pass